An ad-free and cookie-free website.

-We show how WAL stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Regional Banks industry.
+We show how WAL stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Commercial Banking industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 With more than $30 billion in assets, Western Alliance Bancorporation is one of the country's top-performing banking companies.
 The company has ranked in the top 10 on the Forbes 'Best Banks in America' list for five consecutive years, 2016-2020, and was named #1 best-performing of the 50 largest public U.S. banks for 2019 by S&P Global Market Intelligence.
 Its primary subsidiary, Western Alliance Bank, Member FDIC, helps business clients realize their ambitions with local teams of experienced bankers who deliver superior service and a full spectrum of customized loan, deposit and treasury management capabilities.
 Business clients also benefit from a powerful array of specialized financial services that provide strong expertise and tailored solutions for a wide variety of industries and sectors.
 A national presence with a regional footprint, Western Alliance Bank operates individually branded, full-service banking divisions and has offices in key markets nationwide.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.